Philippos123/A-simple-stroll/README.md

 The player will be able to input there characters name, wich will follow throught out the entire story.
 The player will also be able to put in gender and name on characters they meet when they stroll.
 Depending on if it is a women the player meet the entire story will give her the pronoun of she, and is it a man it will be he.
+- Person_c stands for the persons name
+- Person_c_g stands for gender
+- Pronun stands for pronunce
+- Username stands for the player´s name
 ### Events
 There is alot of events when the player picks the exciting path, the player will almways have a choice to go home.
 Beacuse that´s reality.
 Who would like to go for a stroll when you have no option on turning back for like 5 hours??
 ### Variables